Giovanni Camanzo | Riverhead News Review

-Giovanni Camanzo, devoted husband to Anna and loving father to Joseph and Michael, passed away June 6, 2017, at San Simeon by the Sound in Southold.
+Giovanni Camanzo, devoted husband to Anna and loving father to Joseph and Michael, passed away June 6, 2017, at San Simeon by the Sound in Greenport.

 Giovanni and Anna moved to their retirement home on the side of a mountain in Windham, N.Y. where they enjoyed many years with their family and many wonderful family gatherings.
 His grandchildren have countless fond memories of their Nonno taking them for rides up the mountain in the “gator.”